 Motivation is crucial in how we behave, perform, and feel.
-At the core of motivation lies the difference between two distinct forces: extrinsic and intrinsic.
+At the core of motivation lies the difference between two distinct forces: extrinsic vs. intrinsic motivation.

-Extrinsic motivation draws upon external factors such as rewards or punishment to spur action.
-In contrast, intrinsic motivation arises from within oneself and the internal desire to engage in an activity for its own sake.
+Extrinsic motivation draws upon external factors such as rewards or punishment to drive action, while intrinsic motivation comes from within and involves the internal desire to engage in an activity for its own sake.

-Extrinsic motivation can temporarily boost motivation, but it often results in a decline in motivation over time.
+Extrinsic motivation can temporarily boost motivation, but it often results declining motivation over time.
 Intrinsic motivation tends to be more enduring and fulfilling.

 Understanding the differences between these two forces can help individuals cultivate self-awareness and sustain their motivation and engagement in pursuit of their goals.